ys7yoo/tutorial_IPython/README.md

 # What is IPython?
+I(teractive)Python is an interactive development environment for Python.
-For easier  and interactive development of Python codes, we use IPython in the Jupyter Notebook.
+We use IPython in the Jupyter Notebook for easier and interactive development.

 Some useful features include:
 * A notebook (*.ipynb) contains python code as weel as some comments.